Timothy Tyrrell (died 1632)

 Sir Timothy Tyrrell (also spelled Tirrell; c.
-1575–1632) was an Englishman who served as Master of the Buckhounds to Henry Frederick, Prince of Wales and King Charles I.
+1575–1632) was an Englishman who served as Master of the Buckhounds to Henry Frederick, Prince of Wales, and King Charles I. His fee as master of the buckhounds in 1616 was £20 yearly.

 Family

 Tyrrell was born in Oakley, Buckinghamshire, the son of Sir Edward Tyrrell, Member of Parliament for Buckingham, by his second wife, Margaret.
 He was the brother of politician and judge Thomas Tyrrell.

 He married Eleanor Kingsmill, daughter of Sir William Kingsmill (died 1618) of Sydmonton and Anne Wilkes, on 22 August 1613 in Marsworth, Buckinghamshire.
 They had seven children: